Software Developers working together at a software development company

 After all of the desired features are listed, you need to create feature priorities.
 This can happen in buckets.

-The first bucket should be a cannot-launch-without-these-features bucket—otherwise known as the MVP (Minimum Viable Product).
+The first bucket should be the "cannot-launch-without-these-features" bucket—otherwise known as the MVP (Minimum Viable Product).

 Henrik Kniberg and Fred Voorhorst have both created popular visuals for an MVP.
 And depending on the Product Definition, either visual might suffice.